 Wabbit season

-In "Rabbits and recurrence relations1", we mentioned the disaster caused by introducing European rabbits into Australia.
+In "Rabbits and recurrence relations", we mentioned the disaster caused by introducing European rabbits into Australia.
 By the turn of the 20th century, the situation was so out of control that the creatures could not be killed fast enough to slow their spread.

 rabbit skins